vedrc/Home-Security-System/README.md

 # Home Security System
 ## A project by Ved Roychowdhury

 This program uses dlib face/age/gender recognition to create a home security system.
-I am a student at [Urbana Middle School](https://education.fcps.org/ums/home) and this is my first project in learning how to use machine learning for something useful.
+I am a student who enjoys coding and this is my first project in learning how to use machine learning for something useful.
 I plan to eventually port this code into a Raspberry Pi 4 with a pi cam and stick it close to our front door :-)

 ### Features